 2. Forecast Accuracy

 Forecast accuracy, or forecast reliability, is a key factor in demand planning.
-If you can choose and measure your forecasts accurately, you’re less likely to experience costly, frustrating stock-outs.
+If you can measure your forecasts accurately, you’re less likely to experience costly, frustrating stock-outs.

-In short, this is the degree to which your sales leaders can predict the sales they anticipate will come down the pipeline in the near and long-term future.
+Forecast accuracy is the degree to which your sales leaders can predict the sales that will come down the pipeline in the near and long-term future.
 When these predictions are on point, it’s easier to manage short-term spending and optimize deals for key accounts.

 3. Service Rate